What is Supplemental Health Insurance and How Does it Work?

 This type of insurance helps pay for medical care and other costs after an accident.
 It typically covers emergency room and hospital stays, medical exams and other costs related to accidents not covered by your regular insurance.

-You'll get a lump sum payment when you're diagnosed with the disease listed in your policy.
-Remember, these policies typically protect you against a single type of disease.
-So, if you bought cancer insurance, you can only file a claim if you're diagnosed with cancer.
+Remember, some policies only protect you against a single type of disease.
+So if you bought cancer insurance, you can file a claim only if you're diagnosed with a type of cancer.

 Seventy percent of 65-year-olds will need long-term care at some point in their life.
 Because of the high cost of long-term care, most elderly Americans should consider long-term care insurance.
-On average, you'll pay $54,000 per year for assisted living care in the U.S.

 Most long-term care policies will cover home care or a stay in a nursing home, assisted living facility or adult day care center.